 The instructor reserves the right to make changes in the schedule as needed as the class progresses.
+When the class project is chosen, this will also result in an altered lecture order.

 The official dates for registration, census, and dropping are available at www.uta.edu/acadcal.